klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 touch read.js
 ```

 After creating this file, initialize ethers as done in the `initialize` section.
-In this section, you ll learn how to read data from the blockchain e.g blockNumber, KLAY balance.
+In this section, you will learn how to read data from the blockchain (e.g., blockNumber, KLAY balance).

 To see this in action, paste the following code in your `read.js`